 Brooke will graduate from Drake University in 2018 with a double major in Political Relations and Political Science while also pursuing a minor in Business Studies.
 Last January, she was able to take a class in Washington D.C. and witness the inauguration and says it is an experience that she will never forget.
 In addition to her scholastic activities, Brooke is a member of the Drake golf team, serves as the Community Outreach Committee Chair for Drake’s Student Athlete Advisory Committee, and volunteers at several local organizations.

 Julia is on pace to graduate in 2018 from UC Riverside where she is studying Language and Literature as well as German.
 She is currently experiencing her most successful period on the golf team as she has earned a spot in the top 5 on her team and recently placed 7th out of 100 players at a Cal Baptist event.
 When Julia is not studying or playing golf she continues to volunteer at SCGA Junior events throughout the year.

-Christie is pursuing a nursing degree as well as a minor in business management from Grand Canyon University.
-Christie is passionate about helping people and cites that as a large factor in her quest to be a nurse.
+After spending three years at Grand Canyon University, Christie has transferred to Cal Baptist to finish her degree.
+She is studying nursing as well as business management.
+Christie is passionate about helping people and sites that as a large factor in her quest to be a nurse.
 She also volunteers at SCGA events and spends time with Hands Giving Hope in Phoenix where she helps package clothing that will be sent to kids across the world.

 Kailee is on pace to graduate June of 2018 from Waldorf University in Forest City, Iowa with a Bachelors in English and Psychology.
 She is also a member of the Women’s Golf Team and the school’s English Club.
 Kailee’s passionate about helping people and her goal is to become a Speech Therapist.
 This summer, Kailee will be doing an internship with a company called Little Field Therapy where she will be helping children with Autism.